vitaly-t/iter-ops/README.md

 ## API

-Function [pipe] takes an iterable, applies all specified operators to it, and returns an extended iterable.
+Function [pipe] takes any iterable, applies all specified operators to it, and returns an extended iterable.
+For strict type of iterables, there are also [pipeSync] and [pipeAsync].

 #### <i>Standard operators:</i>